Bitcoin vs a

 Your HYSA pays 4%.
 Inflation runs 3 to 6% depending on the basket.
 You're staying still, maybe going backward.
 Bitcoin is not your emergency fund.
 It might be your long-term savings.

-In 2026, high-yield savings accounts are paying roughly 3.5 to 4.5% APY [1] [VERIFY].
-The big-bank "savings" account your paycheck lands in probably pays closer to 0.05%.
+In 2026, high-yield savings accounts are paying approximately 3.3% APY (as of May 2026; rates track the federal funds rate)[1] .
+The big-bank "savings" account your paycheck lands in probably pays closer to 0.05%[2].
 Both are called savings accounts.
 Only one of them is doing anything.

 Zoom out and the picture shifts again.
-The 10-year average rate on U.S. savings accounts is closer to 0.5%, because rates were near zero from 2009 to 2022 [1].
+The 10-year average rate on U.S. savings accounts is closer to 0.5%, because the FDIC national rate on savings deposits sat under 0.10% from late 2009 through 2022[2].
 What looks like "risk-free 4%" today is a short window, not a feature.

 $10,000 parked in an HYSA for 10 years at an average 2% APY grows to about $12,190.
 Same $10,000 stuffed in a checking account at 0% is still $10,000.
 In both cases, inflation has been eating your purchasing power the whole time.